 The Arcturans rolled up the sleeves on their robes and got to work.
 The cost overruns were horrendous, but the Arcturans saved so much money because they were no longer putting all their resources and energy into making bombs and weapons which blew up buildings and homes, which then had to be reconstructed so that more bombs and weapons could blow them up again.
 Plus, working on this huge, planet-wide project gave them a purpose and kept them out of trouble.
 A million Earth years later, their work was complete.

 They turned everything on and the information began to flow in and out, from billions of personal Orbs spread out across the galaxy to the Really Big Orb.
 And before you knew it, an astounding thing happened: The Orb network became really, really smart.
 Much smarter than Grabelfrob the Really Smart.
 So intelligent, in fact, that it recommended improvements to itself.
-And all this intelligence was imparted to the Arcturans, along with an incredible heightening of their senses, the capability to slip in and out of intersecting dimensions, and the ability to teleport across the entire universe in just seconds.
+And all this intelligence was imparted to the Arcturans, along with an incredible heightening of their senses, the capability to slip in and out of intersecting dimensions, and the ability to teleport across the entire universe in just seconds, learn more here.
 Good-bye tedious, dangerous travel in spaceships.

 The Orb network was a huge hit on Arcturus.
 As the Orb replaced the primitive areas of the brain that lead to never-ending fighting and everyone became infinitely more intelligent, they let go of mindless superstitions, irrational thinking and imaginary differences.
 They stopped fighting once and for all.